-The Nintendo Switch Lite pre-order phase is almost up as we edge closer the release date.
-And while the Nintendo Switch Lite prices are going to be similar at most merchants at launch, we're here to show you the latest deals at the best online retailers to make sure you don;t pay too much.
+The wait is over, the Nintendo Switch Lite has finally been released and you can order it right now.
+And while the Nintendo Switch Lite prices are going to be similar at most merchants for a while, we're here to show you the latest deals at the best online retailers to make sure you don't pay too much.

-We're checking through all the best retailers selling the handheld-only Nintendo Switch Lite, which we're predicting will be another big hitter if the regular Nintendo Switch deals are anything to go by.
-Order soon and you could be enjoying your Switch Lite on launch day.
+We're checking through all the best stores selling the handheld-only Nintendo Switch Lite, which we're predicting will be another big hitter if the popularity of the regular Nintendo Switch deals are anything to go by.

 If you're still not sure how the Switch Lite is different from the original console and which one you should buy, then don't worry as we've got you covered with a handy Q&A after our comparison chart on the cheapest prices and deals for the Nintendo Switch Lite.